Staying Healthy with the Help of Technology

 • The MapMyRun and MapMyWalk apps track distance, elevation and speed while showing you popular routes in your area and letting you connect with friends.
 The popular Couch to 5K fitness app takes you step by step through a walking or running plan in a progression that suits your ability and fitness level.

-Wearable technology, like the Fitbit or Apple Watch not only makes it easy to track wellness, but some recent models can also monitor heart rates and send medical notifications in case of a heart attack.
-Medical alert systems can help older adults live independently for longer.
-Read a review of the top home medical alert options here.
-And for seniors with heart conditions, AliveCor KardiaMobile is a portable EKG device that can fit into your pocket.
+Wearable technology to help seniors, like the Fitbit or Apple Watch, not only makes it easy to track wellness, but some recent models can also monitor heart rates and send medical notifications in case of a heart attack.

 Training the Brain, Digitally